 Authors can adhere to the following steps to report plagiarism:

-- Inform the editor of the journal where a plagiarized article is published.
+- Inform the editor of the journal where the plagiarized article is published

-- If evidence of plagiarism is convincing, the editor should arrange a disciplinary meeting.
+- Submit the original and plagiarized papers with the plagiarized parts highlighted, if the evidence is convincing, the editor should arrange a disciplinary meeting.

-- The authors should be blacklisted and debarred for submitting an article to a particular journal for at least five years.
+- If there is no response within the stipulated time or an unsatisfactory explanation, the article should be permanently retracted, and the authors should be blacklisted and debarred from submitting an article to the particular journal for at least five years.

-- The concerned head of the institution has to be notified.
+- The concerned head of the institution should also be notified.